Individual arrangements in examination sessions

 • Alternative completion methods

-Individual arrangements in examinations held on site in connection with teaching
+Individual arrangements in general examinations

-Responsibility for individual arrangements in on-site examinations
+Individual arrangements in course examinations

 Additional time for completing an examination